Playing the Market

 Biweekly Rounds

 I've entered that stage of work where networking lunches become important.
-I assist with the Jacksonville Lawyers Roundtable and attend the Jacksonville Business Professionals Members Lunch.
+I assist with the Jacksonville Lawyers Roundtable and attend the Jacksonville Business Professionals member lunch.
 It's only a tiny slice of the lunch networking pie as my boss has at least 3 lunch meetings a week, and sometimes breakfast and happy hour as well.

 Brazilian Steakhouse